kubernetes-sigs/cluster-api-provider-aws/docs/getting-started.md

 ...
 ```

-The created minikube is ephemeral and should be deleted on cluster creation success.
-During the cluster creation, the minikube configuration is not written in the classical `~/.kube` but in the folder from which you launched the `clusterctl` command in the `minikube.kubeconfig` file.
+The created minikube cluster is ephemeral and should be deleted on cluster creation success.
+During the cluster creation, the minikube configuration is written to `minikube.kubeconfig` in the directory you launched the `clusterctl` command.

 ## Troubleshooting